 When babies are learning to walk independently, they fall down.
 A lot.
 Some babies don’t seem to mind much.
 They enthusiastically throw themselves into the project, and learn to walk rather quickly — sometimes within a few days of learning to stand.

 What about crawling?
 Do babies have to crawl before they can walk?

 Absolutely not.
 In fact, some babies never crawl.
 Read more about it in my article opens in a new window“When do babies crawl, and how does crawling develop: An illustrated guide.”

-International research suggests that approximately half of all babies have begun walking with support by the time they are 9 and half months old (WHO 2006a; Ertem et al 2018).
-But local norms vary.
+International research suggests that approximately 50% of all babies have begun walking with support by the age of 9.5 months (WHO 2006a; Ertem et al 2018).
+But local norms differ.

 When do babies make the transition to independent walking?